Where to Stay in Madrid: 13 Best Neighborhoods

 Bookshops, interior design stores, and antique emporiums make up the shopping district of this area, and if you can’t make it to the interior decoration festival, which sees the local shops set out sprawling street markets, don’t fear, as the first Saturday of every month hosts the Ranas Street market, which boasts live street performances and special offers from the participating vendors.

-4. Malasana, Best Area to Stay in Madrid for Nightlife
+4. Malasaña, where to stay in Madrid for nightlife

 To experience a more alternative Madrid, you may want to consider Malasana, home to the Movida arts movement of the ‘80s and still retaining much of its rebellious character.